Capitalize on Content - 10 Techniques for SEO Content Writing

 It's no secret that SEO and content go hand-in-hand.

 After all, without SEO your content may be lost somewhere on page 50 of the search results; and we all know traffic on those pages is less than satisfactory.
 Likewise, your first page ranking can only do so much if your content post-click is crummy.
 That's why a good relationship between SEO and great content is essential!
-Here are 10 tips to make your content go further and enhance your SEO efforts at the same time.
+Here are 10 seo writing tips to make your content go further and enhance your SEO efforts at the same time.

 1. Write for your audience first